MakinaHQ/docs/docs/concepts/machine/fee-managers.md

 The Fixed fee is then split three ways between the Security Module, the Operator and the Makina DAO.

-### Default Variable Fee Calculation
+### Performance Fee

-The variable fees are calculated as follows:
+Besides fixed fee, performance fee further incentivize the Operator depending on strategy performance, and provides ongoing support to Makina DAO.

+The `WatermarkFeeManager` implementation supports a high watermark mechanism ensures performance fee are charged only when the new share price exceeds the stored watermark.

+When the new share price is above the watermark, the performance fee is calculated as follows:

 $$
-VariableFee = ShareSupply * (\dfrac{currentSharePrice - prevSharePrice}{prevSharePrice }) * perfFeeRatio;
+PerfFee = TokenSupply * (\dfrac{newTokenPrice - prevTokenPrice}{newTokenPrice}) * perfFeeRatio;
 $$

-For example, with a perfFeeRate of 10% annual, a share supply of 1'000'000 and share price increase from 1.00 to 1.01:
+For example, with a perfFeeRate of 10% annual, a token supply of 1'000'000 and share price increase from 1.00 to 1.01:

 $$
-VariableFee = 1'000'000 * \dfrac{1.01-1.00}{ 1.00} * 0.1 = 1000
+PerfFee = 1'000'000 * \dfrac{1.01-1.00}{ 1.01} * 0.1 = 1000
 $$

-A catch-up is implemented to compensate for negative performance.
-If a share price decreases the negative VariableFee is accrued as performance debt.
-No variable fees are minted as long as there is debt to be repaid.
-Once enough positive performance was accrued to earn enough variable fees to repay the debt fully, variable fees are minted and distributed again.

-The Variable Fee is then split two ways between the Operator and the Makina DAO.
+The performance fee is then split two ways between the Operator and the Makina DAO.